swangneu/PVAndBatteryIntegratedPlantForBlackStart/README.md

 ## Overview

-This repository contains a MATLAB/Simulink simulation model for a PV- and battery-integrated inverter plant designed to study black-start and grid-forming operation in inverter-based power systems.
+This repository contains a MATLAB/Simulink simulation model for a PV and battery integrated inverter plant designed to study black start and grid-forming operation in inverter-based power systems.

-The model focuses on demonstrating how grid-forming control strategies enable autonomous voltage and frequency establishment in the absence of a stiff grid, while coordinating power sharing between photovoltaic (PV) generation and battery energy storage systems (BESS).
+The model demonstrates how grid-forming control strategies autonomously establish and regulate voltage and frequency during black start operation, under both islanded conditions and grid-connected scenarios, while ensuring coordinated power sharing between photovoltaic generation and battery energy storage systems.

 The simulation is intended for research and educational purposes, particularly in the context of:

-Grid-forming inverters (GFM)
+- Grid-forming inverters

-Black-start capability of inverter-based resources (IBRs)
+- Black start capability of inverter-based resources

-Renewable-storage hybrid plants
+- Renewable and storage hybrid plants

-Microgrid and weak-grid operation
+- Microgrid operation

 ## Requirements

-MATLAB R2024b or later
+- MATLAB R2024b or later

-Simulink
+- Simulink

-Simscape Electrical
+- Simscape Electrical

 ## Disclaimer